+UT Austin believes that international experiences are essential to our academic mission.
 While all travel abroad has inherent risks, some parts of the world pose heightened risks to the health and safety of travelers.
-UT believes that an international experience is essential to our academic mission; thus, the International Oversight Committee (IOC) created the Restricted Regions Travel Policy in order to safeguard the well-being of students, faculty, and staff going abroad.
+To safeguard the well-being of students, faculty and staff going abroad, the International Oversight Committee (IOC) created the Restricted Regions Travel Policy.

 Navigating the Restricted Regions List

-The International Oversight Committee (IOC) maintains a Restricted Regions List of locations worldwide that pose a heightened travel risk.
-No UT Austin student, faculty, or staff member can be required to travel to a location on the Restricted Regions List.
-In fact, students, faculty, and staff are not permitted to travel to locations on the Restricted Regions List unless an exception is granted by the IOC.
-This does not include personal/vacation travel that is unaffiliated with UT Austin.
+The IOC maintains a Restricted Regions List of locations worldwide that pose a heightened travel risk.
+Students, faculty and staff are not permitted to travel to locations on the Restricted Regions List unless an exception is granted by the IOC.
+Additionally, no UT Austin student, faculty or staff member can be required to travel to a location on the Restricted Regions List.

 Travel Request Process

 While UT Austin maintains the right to restrict travel to regions with a heightened safety risk, you may request an exception to travel to a Restricted Region.
-The IOC Subcommittee, appointed by the President, reviews travel requests on behalf of the IOC.
-This means the IOC Subcommittee makes the final decision about such travel.
-For this reason, the IOC strongly recommends you do not purchase airline tickets until you have received an official letter of approval.
+The IOC Subcommittee, appointed by the president, reviews and makes all final decisions regarding travel requests on behalf of the IOC.
+The IOC strongly recommends that you do not purchase airline tickets until you have received an official letter of approval.

 Changes in Travel Arrangements